bbauska/W3Cx-5of5/README.md

     of the current ball.</li>
 </ul>

-Notice that we did not take into account the globalSpeedMultiplier we had in the old moveAllBalls function, as this is not something that is individually relevant to each ball: it is more something that affect ALL balls. <b>This should raise an alert: use an ES6 class property for that!</b>
+<p>Notice that we did not take into account the globalSpeedMultiplier we
+had in the old moveAllBalls function, as this is not something that is individually relevant to each ball: it is more something that affect ALL balls. <b>This should raise an alert: use an ES6 class property for that!</b></p>

-In other words, even if zero ball has been created, this globalSpeedMultiplier is set and can be modified using a slider in the graphic user interface.
-Consequently, it is not a ball property, <b>more a property of the Ball class itself</b>.
+<p>In other words, even if zero ball has been created,
+this globalSpeedMultiplier is set and can be modified using a slider in the graphic user interface.
+Consequently, it is not a ball property, <b>more a property of the Ball class itself</b>.</p>

-This setting could be created using a class property, as seen in a previous section of this course.
+<p>This setting could be created using a class property, as seen in a
+previous section of this course.</p>

 <h5>And here is how we can now move and draw ALL balls</h5>